 Yes, TIME.
 IS.
 UP.
 Time is up for unjust patriarchal systems.
 Period.

 More Radical Reads: Being Indigenous and Fighting Against the Dakota Access Oil Pipeline #NoDAPL

-The creator of the #MeToo movement, Tarana Burke, had this to say: “Sexual violence knows no race, class or gender, but the response to sexual violence absolutely does,” she told TIME last fall.
-“Until we change that, any advancement that we make in addressing this issue is going to be scarred by the fact that it wasn’t across the board.”
+According to Tarana Burke, the creator of the #MeToo movement, “Sexual violence knows no race, class or gender, but the response to sexual violence absolutely does.”
+Tarana told TIME last fall, “Until we change that, any advancement that we make in addressing this issue is going to be scarred by the fact that it wasn’t across the board.”

-Let us include the voice of our Mother Earth in this dialogue — because as I write this our oceans and lands are being polluted by oil — look here (if you dare) for the most recent catastrophe in the East China Sea.
-As we seek social justice we must seek environmental justice.
-The Trump Administration has opened up places like the Arctic National Wildlife Refuge to oil drilling and all of our coastal communities are once again threatened by offshore oil development.
+Let us include the voice of our Mother Earth in this dialogue .
+As we seek social justice, so too we must seek environmental justice.
+Our oceans and lands are continuing to be polluted by oil — look here, if you dare, for the most recent catastrophe in the East China Sea.
+The Trump administration has opened up places like the Arctic National Wildlife Refuge to oil drilling, and all of our coastal communities are once again threatened by offshore oil development.

 Business as usual isn’t working for the world, so we must change it all from the ground up.